kasinadhsarma/CYBERSECURITY-INTERVIEW-QUESTIONS-AND-QURYIES/interview quesitons/readme.md

   VAPT helps to protect your organisation by providing visibility of security weaknesses and guidance to address them.
 - As a developer, what will you do to rectify existing cross-site scripting vulnerability in the code that the application security auditors have reported?
 - What do you know about WSDL and SOAP?
+ SOAP (Simple Object Access Protocol) is a message protocol that enables the distributed elements of an application to communicate.
+SOAP can be carried over a variety   of standard protocols, including the web-related Hypertext Transfer Protocol (HTTP).

 ## DevOps Interview Questions

 - What do you know about DevOps?
+  DevOps is the combination of cultural philosophies, practices, and tools that increases an organization's ability to deliver applications and services at high            velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
 - What is the role of AWS in DevOps?
+  AWS provides services that help you practice DevOps at your company and that are built first for use with AWS.
+These tools automate manual tasks, help teams manage      complex environments at scale, and keep engineers in control of the high velocity that is enabled by DevOps.
 - How is DevOps different from agile methodology?
+   DevOps is a culture, fostering collaboration amongst all participants involved in the development and maintenance of software.
+Agile can be described as a             development methodology designed to maintain productivity and drive releases with the common reality of changing needs.
 - What are the different phases in DevOps?
+ DevOps follows certain processes that include code, build, test, release, deploy, operate, monitor and plan.
+DevOps lifecycle follows various phases such as   continuous development, integration, testing, continuous monitoring, and continuous feedback.
 - How will you approach a project that needs to implement DevOps?
 - What is the difference between continuous delivery and continuous deployment?
+  Continuous Delivery (CD): CI + the entire software release process is automated, it may be composed of multiple stages, and deployment to production is manual.
+Continuous Deployment: CI + CD + fully automated deployment to production.
 - What is the role of configuration management in DevOps?
+  Configuration management is important because it enables the ability to scale infrastructure and software systems without having to correspondingly scale                 administrative staff to manage those systems.
+This can make it possible to scale where it previously wasn't feasible to do so.
 - What are the fundamental differences between DevOps & Agile?

 # Cyber security analyst